lolitosss2/ChargeMyCar/README.md

 1. Fetch Map from the API with all the charging stations available
 2. Filter charging stations based on your current location latitude and longitude is used for bounding box
 3. Update the coordinates "every" time user moves
+4. Once user chose the charging station, retrieve the ChargingPointID.
-4. POST to Ev.energy API with the ChargingPointID
+5. POST to Ev.energy API with the ChargingPointID

+#### Remarks
+* Ideally user should update bounding box everytime he/she moves
+* Once charging point is selected user should retrieve the ChargingPointID
 ## Next steps

 The above is presented the very basic functionality of the app.

 What could be improved:
-1. Login based on the faceID  because user is driving
+1. Login based on the faceID or fingerprint  because user is driving
 2. Pre-filtered user preferences such as: city, connectionType, currentType, currentStatus, paymentMethod and etc.
 3. Instead of showing the map, show the list of stations sorted by closest distance.
+4. User should be able to freely switch between map with charging stations and list of charging stations
-4. Once user picked up the station open Waze/ Google Maps on order to navigae the user
+4. Once user picked up the station open Waze/ Google Maps in order to navigate the user
 5. The interface for charging process shows up automatically once user arrived to its destination.